richstokes/MeshFTP/README.md

 - **No compression**: Files sent as-is, no size optimization - compress your files first
 - **No directory browsing**: Only serves files from one directory
 - **No file deletion**: Server directory is read-only
+- **No directory refresh**: Files are loaded on server startup only, restart to update

 ## Tips